theopenconversationkit/tock-vue-kit/README.md

 }
 ```

-Finally in the desired component :
+Finally in the desired component:

 ```javascript
 import { Component, ElementRef, ViewChild } from '@angular/core';